bby/mobile-to-desktop/README.md

 Mobile to Desktop
 ==========

 Quick hacked together use of socket.io to transfer device data (in this case orientation) between said device and browser.
-The a bit over blown with the inclusion of backbone, require and grunt but if it goes further they might be useful.
+It's a bit over blown with the inclusion of backbone, require and grunt but if it goes further they might be useful.

 Install
 -----